TheChouzanOne/ExtendingAlga/Blog/introduction.md

 Regarding the other algorithms, they probably will be harder to implement, but no worries as *Introduction to Algorithms* by Thomas H. Cormen will be my inspiration to solve these problems.
 As AdjacencyMap being the main data type to use, it will be easier to implement these.

 This is the part of the project I am more excited about.
+I've also seen that the work done in the previous year of GSoC is a [benchmark suite](https://github.com/haskell-perf/graphs) to compare algorithms from different libraries (fgl, containers, hash-graph and alga).
+It might be a good idea to see how to use this benchmark suite and compare my results to other libraries that have implemented these algorithms.

+## What's next?

+Well, this is the end of my first post.
+It was basically a brainstorm of ideas.
+The next step is to actually get my hands dirty and start coding some graphs with the library.
+I've noticed that there's no `bfs` algorithm implemented, while `dfs` is, I don't know why.
+I will try to implement `bfs` on the next blog to get the hang of the library and haskell.

+Any comments are welcome :)